wbamberg/idl-reference/docs/nsIArray.md

 to the specified interface. null is a valid result for
 this method, but exceptions are thrown in other circumstances

-@param index position of element
-@param uuid the IID of the requested interface
-@param result the object, QI'd to the requested interface

 @throws NS_ERROR_NO_INTERFACE when an entry exists at the
         specified index, but the requested interface is not